tedsteen/nes-bundler/README.md

 ## Proper bundling

-To create a bundle you first need to [configure it](config/README.md) with your ROM and a bundle configuration and then let GitHub Bundle action build it.
+To create a bundle you first need to [configure it](config/README.md) with your ROM and a bundle configuration and then let the GitHub Bundle action build it.
 1. Head over to the [Bundle action](https://github.com/tedsteen/nes-bundler/actions/workflows/bundle.yml)
-1. Press "Run workflow"
+1. Click "Run workflow"
 2. Paste the URL to your bundle configuration zip (don't worry it won't show up in the action log)
 3. Run the workflow